Skip to main navigationSkip to main content

 CriteriaEvidence

-Household income of £42,600 Evidenced by your most recent Student Finance assessment (BM5/BM6 students in year 5 or 6 may be eligible based on their last assessment; supporting documentation not required, but household income must have been shared with the University prior to your Health & Wellbeing Fund application
+Household income of £42,600 and under Evidenced by your most recent Student Finance assessment (BM5/BM6 students in year 5 or 6 may be eligible based on their last assessment; supporting documentation not required, but household income must have been shared with the University prior to your Health & Wellbeing Fund application

 Care leaver/Estranged student Evidenced by receipt of the Care leaver/Estranged student bursary; supporting documentation not required